MS 1 |

 • identification and statistical modelling of input excitations from measured infrastructure response data and/or direct input measurements

-• using continuous monitoring and environmental data for modelling global and/or component level deterioration of aging infrastructure systems, as well as data-based methods for updating such deterioration models
+• using continuous monitoring and environmental data for modelling global and/or component level deterioration of aging infrastructure systems, as well as data-based methods for updating such deterioration

 • efficient data-based approaches to quickly detect degradation in condition and/or performance of aging infrastructure